fbpx

 Frequently Asked Questions

-How many Azure Regions are there?
+How many Azure Regions and Datacenters are there?

 What’s the source of this Azure Region location data?